adafruit/Adafruit_CircuitPython_HTTPServer/docs/examples.rst

 --------------

 In order to increase security of your server, you can use ``Basic`` and ``Bearer`` authentication.
+Remember that it is **not a replacement for HTTPS**, traffic is still sent **in plain text**, but it can be used to protect your server from unauthorized access.

 If you want to apply authentication to the whole server, you need to call ``.require_authentication`` on ``Server`` instance.